MKastek/GCP-ACE-exam/exam-notes.md

 Instance templates specify the configuration of virtual machines and managed instance groups.

 ### Managed instance groups in Compute Engine
 Managed instance groups are used to create sets of identically configured VMs that can autoscale an can be configure for regional deployment, they are resilient to a failure in a single zone.
+When configuring a managed instance group you should:
+- define health checks,
+- provide number of instances.

 ### Control in Compute Engine
 Compute Engine gives full control over operating system choice and configuration.